-• Describe and explain the basic physiological processes at the sensory organs (mainly the eye and ear), as well as the mechanisms by which sensations are transmitted to the brain.

-Identify and diagnose (in very basic terms) specific disturbances in the visual, auditory and motor systems, based on the symptoms presented by virtual case reports.
+• To describe and explain the basic physiological processes at the sense organs (mainly eye) and the mechanisms by which sensations are transmitted to the brain.
+To identify and diagnose (in very basic terms) specific disturbances in the visual and auditory system based on the symptoms presented by virtual case reports.
 Attendance requirements(%):